ketakiii/ketakiii/README.md

 ## Hi there 👋

-I am a Data Engineer who focuses on building scalable and robust pipelines and intelligent, production-ready ML systems.
+I am a Data Engineer who focuses on building scalable and robust ETL pipelines and intelligent, production-ready ML systems.

 My interests span:
 - Applied machine learning for structured and time series data